hnfong/public-crap/bookmarks/computer-related.md

 ## Open Source Tools

+- ☆ https://github.com/xtool-org/xtool - Cross-platform Xcode replacement.
+Build and deploy iOS apps with SwiftPM on Linux, Windows, and macOS.
 - ☆ https://pyautogui.readthedocs.io/en/latest/ - PyAutoGUI lets your Python scripts control the mouse and keyboard to automate interactions with other applications.
 The API is designed to be simple.
 PyAutoGUI works on Windows, macOS, and Linux
 - ☆ https://streamlit.io/playground - A faster way to build and share data apps Turn your data scripts into shareable web apps in minutes.
 All in pure Python.
 No front‑end experience required.
 - ☆ https://github.com/enigo-rs/enigo?tab=readme-ov-file - Cross platform input simulation in Rust